 Sydney Harbour Bridge

 Firstly, they rode over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view.
-The more than 6,000,000 rivets are so interesting and the arch is so iconic.
+We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
-It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until construction of the new Port Mann Bridge in Vancouver was completed in 2012.
+It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli